jmagman/flutter-wiki/Setting-up-the-Engine-development-environment.md

      },
    ]
    ```
+   * Note: You can use `gclient config` command, or your favorite text editor to create the `.gclient` file.
 1. `gclient sync` in that directory.
 This will fetch all the source code
    that Flutter depends on.
 Avoid interrupting this script, as doing so
    can leave your